pburkindine/angular6-demo/README.md

 (I haven't gotten to the cart and checkout yet)

+@ngrx/store and ChangeDetectionStrategy.Push are employed to provide maximum speed and stability

 ngx-translate and ngx-config provide runtime configuration and translation.

 js-money protects against arithmetic errors in price calculation.